 Enhance food safety with these 5 top tips

 This year has put a spotlight on everything that businesses who are responsible for the serving of food can do to protect the welfare of the public.
-The main objective of Australian Food Safety Week is to help the public to create a better understanding of the link between food safety and their health, and to remind those operating businesses that are responsible for the serving of food of their responsibilities.
+The main objective of November's Australian Food Safety Week (14th-21st November) was to help the public to create a better understanding of the link between food safety and their health, and to remind those operating businesses who are responsible for the serving of food of their responsibilities.
 As 2020 draws to a close, we're taking a look at how effective food safety processes that were established as a result of the COVID-19 pandemic can be maintained.

 Check out our top 5 tips for preventing foodborne illness: